Man reading through a contract he's going to sign.

 Homeowners may be able to refinance their loans for a lower monthly payment.
 Refinancing potentially allows a borrower to change their loan’s term and interest rate for more affordable payments.

-Homeowners who owe more on their home than it is worth and can no longer afford to make payments might consider a short sale, but lenders will only agree to short sales under certain circumstances.
+Homeowners who owe more on their home than it is worth, and can no longer afford to make payments may consider a short sale, but lenders will only agree to this option under certain circumstances.

-Typically, the property must have declined in value or the homeowner must be experiencing financial hardships that make repayment or selling the home to pay off the full mortgage impossible.
+Typically, the property must have declined in value or the homeowner must be experiencing financial hardships that make repayment or selling the home impossible.
+Owners should also consider the impact a short sale can have on their credit score and financial future before choosing this route.

 Homeowners who can’t repay the default will enter the preforeclosure process, which is a period to take advantage of any of the above options to catch up on payments.
 If repayment still isn’t feasible, the property could be foreclosed on and sold to cover outstanding debt.
 But this is the last resort and represents a loss for everyone involved.